 When you’ve gone through a big life change or are taking steps to affect one, getting inked with blue butterflies could be a good reminder of this goal.

 What Does a Blue Butterfly Tattoo Mean?

 From coming out of rehab to being free from a bad relationship, a new lease on life is always a welcome change.
-And when you want to celebrate that new journey, a butterfly tattoo in blue is good idea.
+And when you want to celebrate that new journey, a butterfly tattoo in blue is a good idea.

-The artist could apply several types of artwork for your tattoo.
+The artist could apply several types of artwork to your tattoo.
 Realism tattoos, for one, can leave a hypnotic effect and make your blue butterfly ink look as though you’ve got one massive insect on your back, leg, or chest.
 If you want an otherworldly style, ask your artist about using fantasy art for your ink.
 Both styles could work for the intended meaning behind your blue butterfly.

 Blue butterflies aren’t just about transformation — for the better.
 Their second most famous association is with good luck.
-Like a four leaf clover, a tattoo of blue butterflies signifies a blissful life, that you’ve had good luck.
+Like a four-leaf clover, a tattoo of blue butterflies signifies a blissful life, that you’ve had good luck.
 Lucky bastard.

-Sometimes, getting inked with this graceful creature can be aspirational; that you want to have good luck in your life.
+Sometimes, getting inked with this graceful creature can be aspirational; you want to have good luck in your life.

 Other Butterfly Designs for Your Tattoo

 Try other species if you’d rather not get a blue morpho butterfly tattooed.
 Butterflies come in a riot of colors or shades of black and white.
 The color you pick will depend on what you want your butterfly tattoo to mean and likely be dictated by your cultural background.

 In different cultures, the same colors will have different meanings.